Time to read: 7 min

 Once the G-code is transferred to the CNC machine, the home position and restart operations are defined, the table is ready with the stock material, tools are installed, coolant is ready, and your CNC machine is set up appropriately, then you’re ready to roll!

 This article gives you a solid introduction to CNC milling and CAM so you can choose your CAM software and start simulating the production of your parts.
 And when it comes time to actually make them, Fictiv’s free DFM feedback and team of manufacturing experts are here to help you build better CNC parts, faster.
-Create an account and upload your part to see what Fictiv can do for you!
+Create an account, get an online CNC quote, and upload your part to see what Fictiv can do for you!